 Before you buy final expense insurance plans, consider term life insurance.
-Generally speaking, level-term life insurance can be a cheaper alternative for relatively healthy seniors seeking primarily to cover funeral expenses and other final costs and offers better protection at a fraction of the cost.
+Generally speaking, level-term insurance can be a cheaper alternative for relatively healthy seniors seeking primarily to cover funeral and burial costs and offers better protection at a fraction of the cost.
 However, a medical examination may be required.

 Need Help Getting A Policy?

 Feel free to contact us if you need investment advice on determining how much coverage you need and purchasing a life policy at a better value.
 The service is free of charge.

 Frequently Asked Questions